LoicGnocchini/hopfield-network/README.md

 * Overlap between retrieved and stored patterns
 * Energy evolution during retrieval

-Some of the experiments use randomly generated patterns, while others use binary images.
+Some of the experiments use randomly generated patterns, while others use binary images from the CelebA dataset.

 ## Example results